GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 #### Step 2: Generate Load on the Application

-- Open your browser and navigate to the Locust load generator address.
+- Open your browser and navigate to the Locust load generator address ($LOCUST_ADDRESS).
 You should see a screen similar to the one below:

    ![locust start screen](images/locust-startscreen.png)

 - Fill out the *Start new load test* form with the following values:

-  - Number of users at peak: 3
+  - Number of users at peak: 5
   - Spawn rate: 0.05
   - Host: <http://mockserver-service.movie-guru.svc.cluster.local>
-  - Runtime: 7 hours (under Advanced options)
+  - Runtime: 7h (under Advanced options)

    This configuration will gradually increase the load on the backend, spawning around 3 simulated users over the course of 7 hours.